Currency:

 Теги Noindex и nofollow в разделе заголовка подстраницы

-Note that the code must be placed somewhere between the and tags.
+Please note that the code must be placed somewhere between the and tags.

 H2 hocus pocus, hocus mary - your subpages are gone

-Because of this, the best way to track changes in the index is to study the statistics in Google Search Console.
+In this regard, the best way to track changes in the index is to study the statistics in Google Search Console.

 FIND OUT HOW TO GET A DISCOUNTED WEBSITE